-In addition, the Company has the ability to get up to three additional 30-day extensions by making a \$10,000 payment for each extension.
-During the three-month period ended April 30, 2020, the Company made two extension payments totaling \$20,000 for a 60-day extension.
+In addition, the Company had the ability to get up to three additional 30-day extensions by making a \$10,000 payment for each extension.
+During the six-month period ended July 31, 2020, the Company made two extension payments totaling \$30,000 in exchange for a 90-day extension.
 The Consideration Shares issued by the Company to BEX shall not exceed 19.68% of the issued share capital of the Company and are subject to a four-month and one day "hold period" from the date of issuance.